 Indigenous Allied Health Australia (IAHA) is committed to providing national leadership around Aboriginal and Torres Strait Islander allied health policy development and implementation.

-IAHA have a particular focus on amplifying the role of the allied health workforce to help people achieve positive outcomes in their health to live long, strong and healthy lives.
-IAHA has had 10 years of working collaboratively with the Australian Government, corporate members and stakeholders to ensure that health and wellbeing care is culturally safe, responsive, equitable and accessible for Aboriginal and Torres Strait Islander peoples.
+IAHA has a particular focus on amplifying the role of the allied health workforce to help people achieve positive outcomes in their health to live long, strong and healthy lives.
+IAHA has had ten years of working collaboratively with the Australian Government, corporate members and stakeholders to ensure that health and wellbeing care is culturally safe, responsive, equitable and accessible for Aboriginal and Torres Strait Islander peoples.

-IAHA is actively engaged in the following national and jurisdictional policy areas including:
+IAHA is actively engaged in the following national and jurisdictional policy areas, including:

 - Cultural Safety and responsiveness

 - Allied Health recognition and value in the health system

 - Allied Health services and service models

 - Allied Health profession and workforce models

 Please contact us if you would like to discuss existing and/or emerging policy initiatives.